ModernSP/docs/README.md

 - Even works in secure environments where the following are forbidden:
     - client-side internet
     - server-side internet
-    - SharePoint Add-ins/Apps for SharePoint
+    - SharePoint Add-ins (formerly known as: Apps for SharePoint)

 Main projects: